PP-Module for LiFi Access Systems

 Three plaintext lengths.
 One plaintext length will be one octet.
 One plaintext length will be 20 octets (160 bits).
 One plaintext length will be the longest supported plaintext length less than or equal to 512 octets (4096 bits).

-using a set of 100 key and plaintext pairs and obtain the ciphertext that results from AES-KWP authenticated encryption.
-To determine correctness, the evaluator will use the AES-KWP authenticated-encryption function of a known good implementation.
+Use a set of 100 key and plaintext pairs and obtain the ciphertext that results from AES-KWP authenticated encryption.
+To determine correctness, the evaluator shall use the AES-KWP authenticated-encryption function of a known good implementation.

-• Test FCS_CKM.2/GTK:4: The evaluator will test the authenticated-decryption functionality of AES-KWP using the same test as for AES-KWP authenticated-encryption, replacing plaintext values with ciphertext values and AES-KWP authenticated-encryption with AES-KWP authenticated-decryption.
-Additionally, the evaluator will modify one byte of the ciphertext, attempt to decrypt the modified ciphertext, and ensure that a failure is returned rather than plaintext.
+• Test FCS_CKM.2/GTK:4: The evaluator shall test the authenticated-decryption functionality of AES-KWP using the same test as for AES-KWP authenticated-encryption, replacing plaintext values with ciphertext values and AES-KWP authenticated-encryption with AES-KWP authenticated-decryption.
+Additionally, the evaluator shall modify one byte of the ciphertext, attempt to decrypt the modified ciphertext, and ensure that a failure is returned rather than plaintext.

 FCS_CKM.2/PMK Cryptographic Key Distribution (PMK)